Silverface Amp Modifications

 Here's an excellent demo showing the difference between the 5E3 unmodified Bright channel and the "Lead Channel:" kdj 5E3 Lead Channel YouTube Demo The difference between the Vibrato and "Lead Channel" won't be quite so stark in a silverface.

 The 2.7k cathode resistor is used in many high gain preamps and will bias the preamp cool and make creamy asymmetric distortion more likely.
-The smaller bypass cap will boost more mids and highs.
+The 2.7k cathode resistor also boosts gain when paired with a 220k plate load resistor.
+The smaller bypass cap will boost more mids and highs for an apparent reduction of very low freqs.
 The .0047uF coupling cap is standard in many modern high gain amps and will trim unneeded low frequencies to tighten up the overdrive tone.
 This smaller cap will sweeten the overdrive tone by reducing bias drift recovery time of an overdriven second preamp stage.
 The V1A 220k 1 watt plate load resistor will add gain to the channel's first preamp gain stage and make overdrive more likely in the amp's following gain stages.
+Using a 1 watt plate load resistor will reduce resistor temperature and hiss.

 For the mod you increase the V1A cathode resistor from 1.5k to 2.7k (1/2 watt), reduce its bypass cap to .68uF (micro Farad) 25v, increase the plate load resistor from 100k to 220k 1 watt and reduce the big V1B .047uF coupling cap to .0047uF 450V (or higher voltage).